PC-Admin/perthserverplus.com/content/post/discovery-finding-authentic-solutions/index.md

 ![Statue Poop, by Mark König](https://perthserverplus.com/images/statue-poop.jpg#center)

-_What you were planning might be stupid._
+_The solution you wanted might be unwise or even unnecessary._

 ## A Genuine Desire to Help